gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
-|`gitlens.blame.line.enabled`|Specifies whether or not to provide a blame annotation for the current line, by default<br />Use the `gitlens.toggleLineBlame` command to toggle the annotations on and off for the current session
+|`gitlens.blame.line.enabled`|Specifies whether or not to provide a blame annotation for the current line, by default<br />Use the `Toggle Line Blame Annotations` command (`gitlens.toggleLineBlame`) to toggle the annotations on and off for the current session
-|`gitlens.codeLens.enabled`|Specifies whether or not to provide any Git code lens, by default<br />Use the `gitlens.toggleCodeLens` command to toggle the Git code lens on and off for the current session"
+|`gitlens.codeLens.enabled`|Specifies whether or not to provide any Git code lens, by default<br />Use the `Toggle Git Code Lens` command (`gitlens.toggleCodeLens`) to toggle the Git code lens on and off for the current session"
 |`gitlens.gitExplorer.enabled`|Specifies whether or not to show the `GitLens` view
 |`gitlens.statusBar.enabled`|Specifies whether or not to provide blame information on the status bar